If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-How to Get Rid of Odor in Boots
+How To Get Rid of Odor in Boots

 Make a Deodorizing Powder

-DIY Spray
+DIY Vinegar Spray

 Top Tip